 The stark reality is that consumer behavior is dynamic, and the subscription model offers great retention.
 About two decades ago, people availed themselves of services by paying a one-time fee.
 However, the times have changed, and now services are available on a monthly or annual basis.

 What does this tell us?
-There is a shift in consumer buying patterns, and they prefer to automate consumption of services by subscribing to them.
-For the consumer, a subscription service not only benefits in monetary terms, but also ensures ease of purchasing.
+There is a shift in consumer buying patterns, and they prefer to automate the consumption of services by subscribing to them.
+For the consumer, a subscription service not only benefits in monetary terms but also ensures ease of purchasing.
 As for the merchant, subscription models generate a stable revenue flow.
-This is why companies need to step up their marketing game, and incorporate a recurring revenue model to grow their business, and pave the way for customer retention and revenue generation.
+This is why companies need to step up their marketing game, incorporate a recurring revenue model to grow their business and pave the way for customer retention and revenue generation.

 In this blog, we’ll help you understand how eCommerce subscriptions work, the different kinds of subscription models, and how you can select the best eCommerce subscription model for your brand.

 A subscription business model in eCommerce is one where the customers subscribe to products or services they need periodically, in exchange for regular payments.
 This business model isn’t a new concept, and was in use throughout the 20th century.

 A subscription model has the power to increase your customer’s lifetime value tremendously.
 While in the past, a subscription model was adopted by some particular niches, currently, an increasing number of companies are integrating this strategy into their overall marketing operations.

 Why should you experiment with a subscription model?

 Today, almost every company offers subscriptions.
 The steady rise in subscription-based services is because of the several advantages it offers.
 Some of those are mentioned below: